Kenny Golladay Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 Matchup vs. Washington

-- Golladay's 33 receiving yards per game in his three matchups against the Football Team are 3.5 fewer than his over/under for Sunday's game.
+- Golladay is averaging 33 receiving yards per game in three career matchups against the Football Team, 4.5 fewer than his receiving yards prop bet over/under for Sunday's game (37.5).

-- Golladay has not caught a touchdown pass against the Football Team.
+- In three matchups with the Football Team, Golladay has not had a touchdown catch.

-- The 276.1 passing yards the Football Team allow per game makes them the NFL's 29th-ranked pass defense this season.
+- The 276.1 yards per game the Football Team are allowing through the air makes them the NFL's 29th-ranked pass defense.

-- The Football Team have surrendered 33 touchdowns through the air (2.1 per game).
-They are 32nd in the league in that category.
+- The Football Team's defense is 32nd in the league, giving up 2.1 passing touchdowns per game.

 Recent Performances